sukovanej/effect-http/readme.md

 _(This is a complete standalone code example)_

-The OpenApi UI groups endpoints using the specified groups.
+The OpenAPI UI will group endpoints according to the `api` and show corresponding titles for each group.

 ![example-generated-open-api-ui](assets/example-server-openapi-ui.png)